The Only Apartment Moving Checklist You’ll Ever Need

 Schedule Cleaners

-If you’re using one, schedule a cleaning service to make sure you leave your soon-to-be old apartment cleaned, as per your rental agreement.
-If your budget allows, we’d also recommend a possible clean sweep of your new place to make it move-in ready.
+If you’re using one, schedule a cleaning service to make sure you leave your soon-to-be old apartment cleaned, as per your rental agreement (and we can’t stress this enough: Read every word of your lease and have a lawyer look it over if there’s something you don’t understand in a clause or some of the legalese).
+If your budget allows, we’d also recommend a clean sweep of your new place to make it move-in ready.
 Unpacking in an already-clean apartment is akin to jumping into a bed with fresh sheets — it just feels better!

-Getting kids involved with the packing may take some extra time, but they’re more likely to be comfortable with the move if they know they got to help out along the way.
+Getting kids involved with the packing may take some extra time, but they’re more likely to be comfortable with the move if they’re allowed to help during the process.

 (Source: Cottonbro via Pexels)